Elam was an ancient kingdom of Asia, situated

 of their craftsmen.

-This spear head is a marvelous product of a
+The sword is a marvellous product of a culture

 adept in bronze working, created during the